Texoma Tech Hub:

 Tech Hubs Blueprints: Strengthening Critical Industries of the Future

-About Texoma Semiconductor Tech Hub
+Semiconductor Tech Hub

 The Texoma Semiconductor Tech Hub, led by Southern Methodist University, unifies existing and planned semiconductor supply chain infrastructure by enhancing regional collaboration and uplifting underserved communities through geographically-distributed and accessible Fablet™ deployment, workforce expansion and consolidated innovation ecosystem across 29 counties in the Texoma region at North Texas and South Oklahoma.